bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 In 1988, the a sample from a corner repaired in the middle ages was carbon dated to the middle ages, and this is often cited to discredit the shroud as a medieval forgery.
 Even though prior to the carbon dating, two archaeologists and a textile expert each independently warned that the corners may not be original material.
 Subsequent examination of fibers from that corner revealed cotton woven into the original linen, that was dyed to look older, obvious signs of repair.
 Work testing the mechanical wear of shroud fibers, infrared spectroscopy to measure flax discoloration with aging, x-ray crystallographic measure of flax chain breaks, as well as Ray Rogers' work with vanillin decomposition all put the shroud in or around the first century.

 There's more misinformation than information being printed about it, so pack a lunch, this will be a long trip.

+==More than 170 peer-reviewed academic papers have been published about the mysterious linen since the 1980s, with many concluded it to be genuine.  https://www.dailymail.co.uk/sciencetech/article-13758359/scientists-discovery-jesus-cloth-buried-shroud-turin.html .==

 ## Features of the Shroud